 What is a USDA loan?

-A USDA loan is a type of mortgage loan secured by the United States Department of Agriculture.
-While there are some exceptions, most properties eligible for USDA financing are located in rural areas of the country.
-Fixed rate USDA loans are available for purchasing, refinancing, building or renovating such eligible properties.
+A USDA loan is a type of mortgage secured by the U.S. Department of Agriculture.
+While there are some exceptions, most properties eligible for USDA financing are located in rural areas.
+Fixed-rate USDA loans are available for purchasing, refinancing, building, or renovating such eligible properties.

-USDA Guidelines and Requirements
+USDA guidelines and requirements

-- Income restrictions – While there is not necessarily a maximum loan amount for USDA loans, income limits do apply.
+- Income restrictions: While there is not necessarily a maximum loan amount for USDA loans, income limits do apply.
 Visit the USDA website to view income limits.

-- Occupancy – the property financed must be used as an owner-occupied primary residence.
+- Occupancy: The property financed must be used as an owner-occupied primary residence.
 Non-occupant co-borrowers are not permitted for USDA loans.

-Is a USDA loan right for me?
+Is a USDA loan right for you?